JontySam/OAI21D4-standard-cell-project/README.md

 ## 2. Project Goal

 The objective of this project is to design a standalone OAI21D4 standard cell using the TSMC 16nm FinFET process.
-The final deliverable is a verified layout that is DRC and LVS clean and is suitable for integration into a larger digital design.
+The final deliverable is a verified layout that is DRC and LVS clean.

 ## 3. Cell Logic